Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

-In addition, bulk viscosity also leads to a systematic shift to higher frequencies of the largest peak of the PSD, $f_{2}$, with differences that can be of $\simeq 9\%$ or $\simeq 280\,\mathrm{Hz}$ and thus comparable with the precision with which this frequency is employed via quasi-universal relations (see, \eg \cite{Bauswein2012, Takami2014, Bernuzzi2014, Takami2015, Rezzolla2017, Ng2020}); in addition, the shift is almost twice as large as that observed in Refs.~\cite{Hammond2023a, Most2022_a}.
-This shift can be easily understood by keeping in mind that higher viscosities lead to smaller bar-mode deformations but larger spinning frequencies, hence to an $f_2$ frequency that is both smaller in amplitude and at higher frequency.
-Clearly, this viscosity-driven frequency shift needs to be accounted for when estimating the error budget in the quasi-universal relations for $f_2$, hence having an impact on the precision with which the EOS can be determined from the post-merger spectrum.
+While the signal-to-noise ratio of these post-merger GW signals is only moderately increased by viscosity (the largest differences are of $\sim 10\%$), the most important impact that bulk viscosity has on the GW signal is the systematic shift to higher frequencies of the largest peak of the PSD, $f_{2}$, with differences that can be of $\simeq 4\%$ or $\simeq 100\,\mathrm{Hz}$.
+High-frequency shifts of this type have been measured when considering the changes induced by magnetic fields (see, \eg~\cite{Giacomazzo2011b}) and are comparable with the precision with which this frequency is employed via quasi-universal relations (see, \eg \cite{Bauswein2012, Takami2014, Bernuzzi2014, Takami2015, Rezzolla2017}) (comparable shifts to higher frequencies have been observed in Refs.~\cite{Hammond2023a, Most2022_a}).
+This shift can be easily understood by keeping in mind that higher viscosities lead to larger bar-mode deformations and larger spinning frequencies, hence to an $f_2$ frequency that is both larger in amplitude and at higher frequency.
+Clearly, this viscosity-driven frequency shift needs to be accounted for when estimating the error budget in the quasi-universal relations for $f_2$.
+At the same time, it reveals an additional degeneracy with the changes induced by magnetic fields and thermal effects, thus impacting on the precision with which the EOS can be determined from the post-merger spectrum.